bermudaphp/byte/README.md

 // Or load all translations from a directory BitFormatter::loadLanguagesFromDirectory('/path/to/translations');

+/* The library comes with built-in translations for multiple languages.
+You can load all available translations at once using the `loadDefaults()` method*/
+BitFormatter::loadDefaults()

 // Format time in different languages
 $fileSize = Byte::gb(2);
 $downloadSpeed = BitRate::mbps(25);